eecs582/eecs582.github.io/index.md

 * How to compare and contrast different approaches to understand their trade-offs.
 * How to synthesize research themes and topics across multiple papers.

 This course involves readings on classic and new papers.
-Topics include OS structure and extension techniques, virtualization, synchronization, communication, file systems, cloud systems, reliability, formal verification, security, and history and experience of systems.
+Topics include OS structure and extension techniques, virtualization, synchronization, communication, file systems, reliability, formal verification, data centers, and history and experience of systems.

 **Prerequisites**: EECS 482 (Introduction to Operating Systems) or equivalent.